 - Pricing – Which print on demand company is cheaper.

-- Print Quality – Which print on demand company provides better and more consistent print quality.
+- Print Quality – Which print on demand company provides better print quality.

-- Branding Potential – Which print on demand company offers more branding options.
+- Branding Services – Which print on demand company offers more custom branding options.

 - Shipping And Fulfillment – Which print on demand company can ship and fulfill products faster.